 Generally, childbirth education classes are information-based lecture and discussion, often with videos.
 Typically the focus is on labor and birth, including possible interventions and procedures, and often breastfeeding and newborn care.
 The intentions and attitudes of a particular instructor or class location will impact what and how material is shared.

 MBCP is a childbirth education course AND mindfulness training in one.
 We cover evidence-based information on the physiology and anatomy of birth, labor & delivery, and breastfeeding.
-We work with pain and fear and build a variety of tools for the individual and the couple to draw upon in their own experiences.
-We develop ways to strengthen communication with our partners, our medical care providers and our families that lead to wise decision-making, and more kindness and compassion.
-We learn and practice skills to support your live right now that support you through whatever may happen in your birthing and parenting journey ahead.
+We work with pain and fear to build a variety of tools for the individual and the couple to draw upon in their own experiences.
+We develop ways to strengthen communication with our partners, our medical care providers and our families that lead to wise decision-making, more kindness and compassion.
+We learn and practice skills to support your life right now, that will support you through whatever may happen in your birthing and parenting journey.

 In short - yes.
 In MBCP, we spend considerable time learning to engage the mind to work with pain, so that participants are prepared to use all their inner resources in labor, regardless of how their particular birth experience unfolds.
 The invitation is to build your toolbox to support your personal preferences, advocate for yourself, and drawn on resources within and beyond yourself.

-Partners will develop skills and tools for being in service to the labor process, for being connected to their own experience and…
+Partners will develop skills and tools for being in service to the labor process and for being connected to their own experiences of transformation into parenthood.

 AND...there will be time before an epidural can be placed, or a spontaneous labor happens before a scheduled induction or Cesarean, and there will be sensations after birth when the body is recovering, when you will need to work with intense physical sensations in the body or manage the ups and downs of early parenting.

 This is how we approach birth with from a mindful perspective, making space for all the ways babies come into the world and for all the ways families come into formation.